ZAUB1/ZSockets/README.md

   - `port` _(int)_ The port of the server
 #### Client.On(event[, callback])
 - `event` _(string)_ The client event name to listen for server trigger
+	- `"connect"`: Triggered when connected to server
+	- `"disconnect"`: Triggered when disconnected from server
 - `callback` _(function)_
 #### Client.Emit(event[, object])
 - `event` _(string)_ Event name to trigger on server